 - Start Using A Paper Calendar

-- It has everything I need from a monthly calendar down to an hour by hour scheduler.
-It also contains a place for me to prioritize my day, take notes for tomorrow, and write down all that I am grateful for.
-It is a fabulous planner!
+- A good planner has everything you need from a monthly calendar down to an hour by hour scheduler.
+It also contains a place for you to prioritize you daily tasks, take notes for tomorrow, and write down all that you are grateful for.

 - Writing On The Walls